The Knightsbridge Estate

 The next phase is the c.
 340,000 sqft redevelopment of the northern end of The Estate c.340,000 sqft which fronts Brompton Road and Sloane Street.
 It will deliver a mix of new world-class retail accommodation, 66,000 sqft of Grade A offices, 35 rental apartments around an internal courtyard garden, and a rooftop restaurant.

 35 beautiful double aspect apartments, arranged around an attractive open courtyard garden designed by internationally acclaimed landscape architects Gross Max.
 The apartments will only be available for private rent, ensuring that they are occupied and contribute to the local community.

 As part of the redevelopment, Chelsfield will make significant improvements to the existing Knightsbridge Underground station, used by millions of passengers each year.
-By 2020, Knightsbridge station platforms will be accessible by lift making travel easier for all, including the elderly and the disabled.
+From 2020, Knightsbridge station platforms will be accessible by lift making travel easier for all, including the elderly and the disabled.
 Access to the two 17-person lifts will be located on Hooper’s Court.

 This move supports the Mayor of London’s pledge to make London’s transport network more accessible and TfL’s commitment to make more than 30 additional Tube stations step-free by 2021/2022.